Marco Costantino: Loan Deals

-In July 2011 Marco Costantino was loaned to Latina.
+In July 2011, Marco Costantino was loaned to Latina.
 He made his debut in 2011–12 Coppa Italia, however he spent most of the time as the backup of Fernando Martinuzzi.
-In January 2012, he returned to Juventus and was loaned to former club, SPAL 1907, where he served as a back-up for Luca Capecchi.
+In January 2012, he returned to Juventus and was loaned to his former club, SPAL 1907, where he served as a back-up for Luca Capecchi.
 He again returned to Juventus on 30 June 2012, before being loaned out once more to Lega Pro Seconda Divisione outfit, VdA Saint-Christophe on 30 August 2012.
 With the fourth division squad, Costantino made 8 league appearances, serving much of the season as a back-up to Pierluigi Frattali.